1970 United States gubernatorial elections: California

 Incumbent Republican Governor and future President Ronald Reagan was elected to a second term as governor with about 53% of the vote over Speaker of the State Assembly Jesse Unruh.

 Connecticut

 Incumbent John Dempsey, a Democrat, did not seek re-election.
 Sixth District Congressman Thomas Joseph Meskill (Republican) defeated First District Congressman Emilio Q. Daddario (Democratic) 53.76% to 46.23%.

 Colorado

 In Colorado, John Arthur Love won re-election.
 He served until 1973, when he would resign to become the first head of Energy Policy under President Nixon.

 Florida

 Florida's Claude R. Kirk Jr. was another 'first Republican governor since Reconstruction' as well (he switched from Democrat to Republican early on), and was defeated by the Democrat Reubin Askew.

 Georgia

-In Georgia, governors would be limited to one term until George Busbee was allowed to serve two, and was the first governor to serve two consecutive terms.
+In Georgia, governors would be limited to one term until a constitutional amendment in 1976, after which George Busbee became the first governor to serve two consecutive terms.
 Future president Jimmy Carter won the election.